Get a repeat prescription online. Bulk billed

 What is an eScript and how does it work?

 An eScript is an electronic prescription sent to your phone via SMS.
 It contains a QR code that any pharmacy in Australia can scan to dispense your medication.
-There is no paper script involved — you simply show the SMS on your phone screen at the pharmacy counter, or forward it to a pharmacy that offers delivery.
+There is no paper script involved.
+You simply show the SMS on your phone screen at the pharmacy counter, or forward it to a pharmacy that offers delivery.

 Can I get a new prescription (not just a repeat) via telehealth?